![[GoMLX Mascot]](gomlx_gopher2.jpg)

 Note

-• In the stack-trace above there are 2 lines of interest, that typically help to debug such issues:
+- In the stack-trace above there are 2 lines of interest, that typically help to debug such issues:

-• You can enable displaying line-numbers in the JupyterLab with "ESC+L" (upper-case L).
+mainfunction, the graph was attempted to be executed: Line 3 of this cell.- You can enable displaying line-numbers in the JupyterLab with "ESC+L" (upper-case L).

 Tensors¶

-For GoMLX tensors work as containers of data that are used as concrete inputs and outputs for the execution of computational graphs.
-There is only basic support to manipulate tensors directly (it includes access directly to its data): instead usually one does that using computational graphs.
-Tensors have a shape (shapes.Shape) just like Node.
+execution of computational graphs.
+There is only basic support to manipulate tensors directly (it includes direct access to its data): instead usually one operates on the tensor using computational graphs and the Exec object.
+Tensors have a shape (shapes.Shape) just like a graph.Node.

 The tensor raw values can be stored either locally (as a Go slice) or on the device where the graph is being executed.
-E.g.: a GPU, or even a CPU, in which case it is owned by the backends.Backend.
+E.g.: a GPU, or even a CPU, in which case it is owned by the compute.Backend.

-While the tensors.Tensor object handles the synchronization automatically among the two, it's important that you are aware that there is this distinction, because there is a time cost to transfer data from, for example, a GPU to the CPU and back.
+that you are aware that there is this distinction.
+There is a time cost to transfer data from, for example, a GPU to the CPU and back.

-Effectively, what that means is that, during training, you dont' want to transfer anything locally often, for instance to save a checkpoint.
-But again, most of this is handled automatically by GoMLX libraries.
-Also, because some of the resources are allocated in the accelerator (GPU) or not managed by Go, the garbage collector may not be aware of the memory pressure on these devices.
+Example: because some of the resources are allocated in the accelerator (GPU) and not managed by Go, the garbage collector may not be aware of the memory pressure on these devices--there is a Tensor.Finalize call that immediately releases the data associated with a tensor.

 Example: